Does TMJ surgery work as an effective treatment for Wrentham, MA patients?

 Does TMJ surgery work?

 For patients with severe and chronic TMD, surgery can be a wonderful solution.
 However, this treatment must be determined by a specialist who can evaluate an individual and decide if surgery is necessary.
-When patients have severe cases, they are often referred by Dr. Ross Palioca to a specialist who can provide further assistance outside of what our team of professionals offer.
+When patients have severe cases, they are often referred by Dr. Rawat to a specialist who can provide further assistance outside of what our team of professionals offer.

 Why oral appliance therapy?